 Where feasible, Selective Harvesting is the preferred method.
 It means only the ripe coffee berries are picked, by hand, with the unripe berries left on the bushes for future harvesting.
 Overripe Coffee berries, meanwhile, are most commonly picked alongside the ripe ones and are later separated, again by hand.

 Selective Harvesting sees Coffee workers picking ripe fruits and filling their baskets.
-These full baskets are emptied periodically into a much larger collection bag.
-The entire ripened crop, at this point, is spread out, whereby any unripe or overripe fruits, as well as any foreign debris that made their way accidentally into the collections, are removed.
+These full baskets are periodically emptied into a much larger collection bag.
+The entire ripened crop, at this point, is spread out, whereby any unripe or overripe fruits.
+As well as any foreign debris that made their way accidentally into the collections, are removed.

 Producers and workers tend to profit more from Selective Harvesting as the lower percentage of unripened cherries in the harvested Coffee fetch higher prices on the market.
 Furthermore, the topography is less of an issue with Selective Harvesting as trees can be planted on steep slopes and still be accessible to the pickers, resulting in a more efficient use of farmland.